Differentially Private Hyperparameter Tuning using Local Bayesian Optimization: Introduction

-Here we introduce a Differentially Private variant of GIBO (DP-GIBO), which can be considered a black box analog of Noisy Gradient Descent when gradients are unknown or prohibitively expensive to compute.
-Our algorithm enables efficient, private optimization over high-dimensional continuous spaces, thus filling the gap left by traditional global Bayesian Optimization or random search routines.
-The tuning of continuous hyperparameters of large-scale models in particular falls into this paradigm.
+Here we introduce a differentially private analog of GIBO (DP-GIBO), which can be considered a black box approximation of Noisy Gradient Descent when gradients are unknown or prohibitively expensive to compute, and hence unavailable to the practitioner.
+Our algorithm enables efficient, private optimization over high-dimensional continuous spaces, thus filling the gap left by traditional global Bayesian optimization or random search routines.
+This makes DP-GIBO applicable to a wide range of private hyperparameter tuning problems where the validation loss is queried as a black box---ranging from a single regularization parameter in vanilla LASSO, to per-group penalties in group LASSO, to the joint tuning of regularization strengths and kernel length-scales in kernel methods, where the hyperparameter dimension can easily exceed one hundred.
+We prove that, for sufficiently well-behaved objectives, the suboptimality gap of the algorithm's final estimate converges at a rate that depends polynomially on the problem dimensionality, up to an error scaling with the magnitude of the injected privacy noise. \Cref{fig:group-lasso-plots} illustrates this scaling behavior on a private group LASSO tuning task, where the curse of dimensionality clearly affects random search but not DP-GIBO.

-We prove convergence guarantees of our proposed algorithm.
-Formally, for sufficiently well-behaved validation loss functions, we prove that the validation loss incurred by the algorithm's final estimate converges exponentially fast to a nearby local minimum, up to an error that depends on both the magnitude of the privacy noise injected into the algorithm and the gradient bias induced by the gradient approximation step.
-An illustration of this can be found in Figure \ref{fig:Introduction-plots}, where we privately optimize over the hyperparameters of a Gaussian Process Regression.
-Furthermore, we demonstrate that our algorithm can be configured in such a way that the gradient bias and privacy noise error are of the same order, preventing wasteful function evaluations.
-Finally, we empirically show that even if the assumptions on the validation loss function are not met, our algorithm can quickly find good hyperparameter configurations.

-\paragraph{Contributions} In summary, in this work we: \begin{itemize} \item[(1)] Propose a privatized algorithm for optimizing high-dimensional continuous hyperparameters. \item[(2)] Prove the linear dependence of our algorithm on the dimensionality of the problem in the noiseless case, and polynomial dependence in the noisy case. \item[(3)] Empirically demonstrate that our algorithm significantly outperforms current private hyperparameter tuning algorithms in higher dimensional hyperparameter spaces. \item[(4)] Introduce a slight modification to the GIBO framework that facilitates error control and provides a considerable computational efficiency improvement in the moderate dimensionality hyperparameter setting, even in the absence of privacy constraints. \end{itemize}
+\paragraph{Contributions.} In summary, in this work we: (1) Propose DP-GIBO, a drop-in differentially private algorithm for tuning (potentially high-dimensional) continuous hyperparameters in a black box manner.
+(2) Prove convergence rates for the suboptimality gap of DP-GIBO under standard regularity conditions, with explicit dependence on dimension and privacy noise.
+(3) Empirically demonstrate that DP-GIBO substantially outperforms existing private black box tuning methods in higher-dimensional regimes where global Bayesian optimization and random search collapse.
+(4) Introduce a modification to the GIBO framework that enables tighter error control and yields a substantial computational speedup in moderate dimensions.